Leonie Swann

-Leonie Swann (born 1975 Dachau) is the pen name of a German crime writer.
+Leonie Swann (born 1975) is a pseudonymous German crime writer.

+Life

+Swann grew up near Munich, Germany.
+She studied philosophy, communications, and psychology at LMU Munich and the Munich School of Philosophy.
+She now resides near Cambridge, England.

 Career

-Leonie Swann studied philosophy, psychology and English literature in Munich, and now lives in Berlin.

 Her first novel, Glennkill (published as Three Bags Full in English), sold over 100,000 copies in the first six months after publication.
-It has been translated to 32 languages.
+It has been translated to twenty-six languages.

+After the success of her first novel, she paused studying for a PhD in English Literature in Berlin to write full-time.

 Her second novel, Garou, a sequel to Glennkill, is not a detective novel but a thriller.
+The English translation of the novel, titled Big Bad Wool, was released in May 2025.